vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 Operations uses this data to help automate and simplify operations management.

 Creating a connection usually involves specifying the IP address or hostname of the external system, along with the appropriate
-[credentials]() to access that system.
+[credentials](../guides/adding_to_an_adapter.md#defining-a-credential-in-the-object-model) to access that system.
 After establishing the connection, an Adapter can collect data from the connected system.

+??? note

+    Suite API connections are handled per project, configuration, unless a connection has its own Suite API credentials.
+To learn more about Suite API connections go to [project config](project_config.md#suite_api_hostname-string)

 ### How are Connections Stored?